peter-banfield/bscTechFridaySkill/README.md

 my development endpoint is a sub-domain of a domain that has a wildcard certificate authority

 ### Sample One Liners
-Warning, keyboard not found.
+> Warning, keyboard not found.
 Press Enter to continue.

 ## Sample Knock Knock Jokes

-knock knock
+>Knock Knock

-whos there
+>Whos there?

-internet explorer
+>Internet Explorer

-internet explorer who
+>Internet Explorer Who?

-welcome to 2017
+>Welcome to 2017